jothepro/djinni-cmake/README.md

 - `SOURCES <sources>` <br>
   Optional; <br>
   Additional sources.
 This could for example be the sources that implement the Djinni interface in C++.
+- `DEPENDENCIES <dependencies>` <br>
+  Optional; <br>
+  Other targets that the library links to.
+Their include directories are appended to `--idl-include-path`.
+That way other Djinni libraries can be linked because their YAML interface can be imported in the IDL file.
 - `JAR_OUTPUT_DIR <jar-output-dir>`<br>
   Optional; Default: `${CMAKE_CURRENT_BINARY_DIR}`<br>
   The directory to which the jar should be written if gluecode for Android is created.